Traveling for Care?

 New York University/Bellevue Medical Center/NYC Poison Control Center, Medical Toxicology (2007)

 Dr. Stolbach is Board Certified in Emergency Medicine and Medical Toxicology.
-He leads our Toxicology training Curricula and works clinically at both Howard County and JHH.
-He serves as a consultant to the Maryland Poison Center and is a member of the Johns Hopkins Hospital P&T Committee, and is a Johns Hopkins IRB co-Chair.
+He leads our Toxicology training Curricula and works clinically at Johns Hopkins Hospital.
+He serves as a consultant to the Maryland Poison Center, is a member of the Johns Hopkins Hospital P&T Committee, and is a Johns Hopkins IRB co-Chair.

 Dr. Stolbach has multiple publications to his credit and many accomplishments and accreditations in his career including: In 1998, Dr. Stolbach was the Northeast Regional Greco-Roman Wrestling, Silver Medalist; In 2001, he completed the Marine Corps Marathon; In 2003, 2004, and 2006 he completed the New York City Marathon; In 2005, he completed the Baltimore Marathon.